Jim Beirne: Personal life and death

-Jim has two sons, Kevin Beirne, a Major League Baseball right-handed pitcher from 2000 to 2006, and Mike Beirne, a wide receiver and linebacker at the University of Kentucky from 1998 to 2001.
+Beirne's sons were both athletes as well.
+His son Kevin Beirne was a receiver on Texas A&M's college football team, and was a Major League Baseball right-handed pitcher for three seasons 2000 to 2002.
+Beirne's son Mike Beirne was a tight end, wide receiver, and linebacker at the University of Kentucky from 1998 to 2001.